 We told you so.

-Bailing out the auto industry would have been is like, you know, bailing out canals after the railroad started.
+Bailing out the auto industry is like bailing out canals after the railroads started.

-This is this is an industry that hasn't modernized in thirty years, and we all know what this loan is.
+This is an industry that hasn't modernized in 30 years, and we all know what this loan is.

-Don't know that they can put a stake to the UAW, but they can stand up for themselves and prepare themselves to come back running for reelection down the road.
+Don't know that they can put a stake through the UAW, but they can stand up for themselves and prepare themselves to come back running for reelection down the road.

 The American people, poll after poll, are opposed to this.